vcmediavine/docsytrellis/content/en/advanced-topics/using-css-variables/_index.md

 ## Disabling All Trellis CSS Styling

-If you’d like to start from scratch and discard all default Trellis Core CSS styling, add the following code:
+If you’d like to start from scratch and discard all default Trellis Core CSS styling, add the following code in your `functions.php` file:

 {{% alert color="warning" title="Important" %}}
 Disabling the default Trellis CSS styles will require you to define all layout and styling in your own CSS files.